Viktrols/address_validator_usps/README.md

 # address_validator_usps

-This is a simple program:
+This simple program:
 - Reads a csv file with addresses
-- Checks if addresses are valid
+- Checks if addresses are valid on USPS site
 - Writes addresses with verification data to a new csv file

 Description of the task is <a href='task.txt'>here</a>

+## How to use
 ### Clone this repo
 ```
 git clone https://github.com/Viktrols/address_validator_usps.git